holographicSol/OMEGA_FIND/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 De-Obfuscate (whatis) ~ Written by Benjamin Jack Cullen aka Holographic_Sol

+    Category: Security
+    Objective: Attempt to find files that someone has tried to hide by changing the file name suffix.

     To use, extract db.zip to same working directory as whatis.py and whatis.exe.

     Designed to distinguish between obfuscated files and non-obfuscated files.